pabloWIB/pabloWIB/README.md

 ## 🚀 About Me

-**Software Developer** with over 3 years of experience specializing in responsive web development and full-stack solutions.
-I transform static designs into dynamic, functional experiences while implementing modern web technologies.
+**Frontend Developer** with over 3 years of experience specializing in responsive web development and modern user interfaces.
+I transform static designs into dynamic, functional experiences while working with databases and business systems.

 **Current Focus:**
-- 🎯 Full-stack web development
+- 🎯 Frontend web development
 - 🎨 UI/UX design and implementation
+- 🗄️ Database integration and management
 - 💼 ERP systems and business solutions
 - 🚀 Freelance development projects